Eric-Mendes/unexpected-isaves/README.md

 ```

 ## Why unexpected-isaves?
 You might be wondering: why would I ever need such a useless lib?
 The answer is: you wouldn't.
 This lib was created for learning purposes, and it was never my intention to make it useful.
-It might be a nice way impress your friends on your Minecraft server, or to make an important presentation lighter with a fun spreadsheet art, though.
+It might be a nice way to impress your friends on your Minecraft server, or to make an important presentation lighter with a fun spreadsheet art, though.
 Be creative!

 ## Contributing :pencil:
 Just like Minecraft, everything's better when shared and built together.